-- Marketers can trace mail for free, if they can figure it out…
+- Trace mail for free, if you can figure it out…

-- Intelligent Mail Barcode: A clearer view of direct mail delivery
+- Intelligent Mail Barcodes: A clearer view of direct mail delivery

 - Turning scan event data into information you can actually use

-- Informed Visibility: A clearer picture than ever of when mail will be delivered
+- Informed Visibility: A clear picture of when mail will be delivered

 - Intelligent mail made even smarter